 The Wassenaar Arrangement's annual plenary meetings are held in Vienna in the late autumn.
 These meetings address matters of fundamental significance to the continued development of this cooperation.
 On the basis of the ongoing technical work throughout the year, formal decisions are also made on updating the control lists.
-No plenary meeting could be held in 2020, but a number of decisions on organisational and administrative matters were made via written procedures.
-Updates to the control lists are planned for 2021.
+No plenary meeting could be held in 2021, but a number of decisions on organisational and administrative matters were made via written procedures.